ingfaustogonzalez/littlelemon-django-rest-api/README.md

 - Preconfigured tokens (for demonstration only)

 **Import this file into Insomnia to test the entire API quickly and efficiently.**

-# 📸 Screenshots by Endpoint Category
-_All screenshots are located in:_
-littlelemon-django-rest-api/assets/
 ```

 ---